 This parasite can cause problems in lambs from 6 weeks to 3 months of age.
 You cannot monitor for this as damage is done before the worms become adult and start laying eggs.
 Treatment for this is on the basis of risk of disease.
 Ask your veterinary surgeon for advice.

-For more information contact your vet, local SAC Consulting Veterinary Centre or telephone the Aberdeen Vet Centre on 01224 711177.
+For more information contact your vet, local SRUC Veterinary Centre or use the contact details below.

 WORMSCAN worm egg count (10 samples)